3 Days In Edinburgh: Ultimate Edinburgh Itinerary

 Things to do around Grassmarket Square

-/ / Visit Greyfriars Kirkyard and statue.
+🪨 Visit Greyfriars Kirkyard and the statue.
 The story of Greyfriars Bobby is one of the most popular stories in Scotland among tourists.
 It’s like the Scottish version of Balto: a loyal Skye terrier refused to leave his master’s grave, eventually passing away.
 Tourists leave a stick by his gravestone in the kirkyard and then rub the nose of his statue for good luck.

 The graveyard is also one of the most popular Harry Potter filming locations in Edinburgh.
 The graves of Tom Riddle, William McGonagall, and Elizabeth Moodie are dotted throughout.
 They’re said to have inspired the respected characters in the novels.